publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch50/schI/m__us_usc_t42_s4018.md

         (2) a current schedule of operating allowances applicable to risk-sharing insurance companies and other insurers,

-        which may be payable in accordance with the provisions of subchapter II of this chapter, and such schedules shall from time to time be prescribed in regulations.
+        which may be payable in accordance with the provisions of subchapter II, and such schedules shall from time to time be prescribed in regulations.

     (b)